 - May delegate certain responsibilities to the ward for the decision making

-- Court may limit powers of guardianship
+- The court may limit powers of guardianship

 When does a Guardianship end?

-- Upon death of ward
+- Upon the death of a ward

-- Upon resignation of the guardian
+- Upon the resignation of the guardian

 - Upon adoption of the minor

-- Upon marriage of the minor
+- Upon the marriage of the minor

 - Upon minor becoming an adult

-- When ward’s incapacity is terminated
+- When the ward’s incapacity is terminated